rita-ni/DSCI-532_group-211_dashboards/CODE_OF_CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

+These standards applies to all spaces involved during DSCI 532 including, but not limited to, class and lab meetings, email communication, and online forums such as Slack and GitHub.
+The DSCI 532 teaching team will also assist with the enforcement of the Code of Conduct.

 ## Our Responsibilities

 Project contributors are responsible for clarifying the standards of acceptable